SI 2018 Labor Studies

 Sabrina T. Howell, New York University and NBER

-Constantine N. Yannelis, University of Chicago and NBER
+Constantine N. Yannelis, University of Cambridge and NBER

 When Investor Incentives and Consumer Interests Diverge: Private Equity in Higher Education